Webhooks Integration

 Event enrollment update

-Triggers when users update their registration in the event.
+Triggers when a user updates their registration information in the event.

 Attendee updates their registration profile in the My Account tab or by admins in the People > Attendees page.